RobinHerbots/Inputmask/README.md

   $(selector).inputmask({ mask: ["999-999-9999 [x99999]", "+099 99 99 9999[9]-9999"], showTooltip: true });
 ```

+### tooltip

+Specify the tooltip to show.
+By default the mask definition will be taken.

 ### numericInput
 Numeric input direction.
 Keeps the caret at the end.